 The Engineering Physics program allows students to apply the knowledge of fundamental physical principles underlying modern technology and processes.
-Students will study a strategic combination of math, physics and engineering courses from a chosen specialty area.
-Courses in quantum mechanics, laser optics and nanotechnology will help prepare students for an engineering career at the leading edge of technology.
-Students will acquire advanced problem-solving and instrumentation skills, and will be able to apply their superior mathematical, analytical and abstract-thinking ability to modern engineering challenges.
+Students will study a strategic combination of math, physics, and engineering courses from a chosen specialty area.
+Courses in quantum mechanics, laser optics, and nanotechnology will help prepare students for an engineering career at the leading edge of technology.
+Students will acquire advanced problem-solving and instrumentation skills and will be able to apply their superior mathematical, analytical, and abstract-thinking abilities to modern engineering challenges.
 Engineering Physics opens up a wide range of career options.

 In the Engineering Physics program, core courses provide students with fundamental physical principles and theoretical tools for professional practice as well as a firm foundation in modern experimental techniques.
 Each year of the program has a course in experimentation and a design course.
 To relate these abilities to other engineering disciplines, the program provides 4 options:

 These options provide a sequence of courses in other engineering departments and thus provide career or graduate studies opportunities in both engineering and applied physics.

 - Proficiency in mathematics and numerical modelling with courses in math and physics

 - Time and resource management - taught formally in class and then applied in your projects

 - How to work independently and in a team on a project - a group design project is undertaken every year and a thesis in the final year

 - Ability to solve complex problems using your broad scientific knowledge